School of Pharmacy

 B.Pharm., University of Bombay, 1994

 Khalid M. Kamal, Ph.D. is a Professor at Duquesne University School of Pharmacy.
 He completed his Bachelors in Pharmacy (1994) and Masters in Pharmacology (1996) at Mumbai University, India and received his PhD in Health Outcomes Research (2005) from the Department of Pharmaceutical Systems and Policy, West Virginia University.

 Dr. Kamal has been on the faculty of Duquesne University since 2005.
 He has been a Visiting Professor teaching pharmacoeconomics and decision modeling courses at institutions such as Kobe Gakuin University in Kobe, Japan, King Saud University, Riyadh, Saudi Arabia, and West Virginia University School of Pharmacy, Morgantown, WV.
 Dr. Kamal also completed the American Association of Colleges of Pharmacy Academic Leadership Fellows Program in 2014.

 Dr. Kamal's primary research and teaching interests have been pharmacoeconomics, patient-reported outcomes research, and most recently, improving quality of care using real world data sources such as electronic medical records and specialty pharmacy data.
 Over the years, his research has focused on issues such as cost-effectiveness of treatments, quality of life, productivity costs, economic burden of diseases, and issues related to quality of care in chronic conditions such as rheumatoid arthritis, osteoporosis, prostate cancer, diabetes, multiple sclerosis, breast cancer, Parkinson's, and asthma.

-Dr. Kamal's scholarship has yielded over 35 peer-reviewed publications and one research-based book chapter.
-He has also disseminated his work via 70 research presentations at national and international meetings.
+Dr. Kamal's scholarship has yielded over 50 peer-reviewed publications and two research-based book chapters.
+He has also disseminated his work via 100 research presentations at national and international meetings.
 He has received internal and external grants to conduct research, serving in the capacities of both Principal and Co-Investigator.
-Among his awards are the 2010 Mylan School of Pharmacy Faculty award for outstanding contributions in teaching, research, and service; top poster award at the 2015 Annual Meeting & Expo of National Association of Specialty Pharmacy; second prize in the student research presentation category at the 2014 annual meeting of Drug Information Association (DIA); best paper award at the 2010 annual meeting of the Academy of Managed Care Pharmacy (AMCP) and the 2006 Association of Rheumatology Health Professionals Graduate Student Award.
+Among his awards are the 2010 School of Pharmacy Faculty award for outstanding contributions in teaching, research, and service; top poster award at the 2015 Annual Meeting & Expo of National Association of Specialty Pharmacy; second prize in the student research presentation category at the 2014 annual meeting of Drug Information Association (DIA); best paper award at the 2010 annual meeting of the Academy of Managed Care Pharmacy (AMCP) and the 2006 Association of Rheumatology Health Professionals Graduate Student Award.

 |Course Title||Faculty Role||Typical Census||Years|